cloudquery/cloudquery/website/pages/how-to-guides/configuring-cloudquery-with-localstack.md

 Run CloudQuery sync to sync the data from LocalStack to your local Postgres database you started in step 2

-Make sure to use fake credentials LocalStack does not support temporary IAM credentials...
+Make sure to use fake credentials LocalStack does not support temporary IAM credentials…

 ```bash copy
 AWS_ACCESS_KEY_ID=000000000002 AWS_SECRET_ACCESS_KEY=test cloudquery sync source.yml destination.yml